Encephalopathy (Brain Disease)

 What is it?

-Encephalopathy is brain damage, disease, or malfunction.
-In cancer patients, encephalopathy can be caused by:
+Encephalopathy is any brain disease that affects how your brain works.
+It can be from brain damage, disease, or malfunction.
+Encephalopathy can be caused by:

 - Radiation therapy.